-Dear Future Gaucho and Parents/Guardians:
+Dear Future Gaucho and Parents/Guardians;

 On behalf of the UCSB Athletic Training Staff, we would like to welcome you to the University of California at Santa Barbara.

-As of August 1, 2010, The NCAA (per Bylaw 17.5.1) mandates that its member colleges and universities determine the sickle cell trait status of all new student-athletes.
-In accordance with this rule, UCSB Athletic Training and UCSB Student Health has made the necessary changes to the existing sickle cell trait screening program.
-Under the current NCAA and UCSB Athletics rules, your son or daughter must satisfy one of the following options at the time of the pre-participation physical to be medically cleared for athletics.
+As of August 1, 2010, the NCAA mandates that its member colleges and universities determine the sickle cell trait status of all new student-athletes.
+In accordance with this rule, UCSB Athletic Training and UCSB Student Health have made the necessary changes to the existing sickle cell trait screening program.
+Under the current NCAA and UCSB Athletics rules, incoming student-athletes must satisfy one of the following options at the time of the pre-participation physical to be medically cleared for athletics:

-We also recommend that all immunizations are up to date, including tetanus and pertussis.
-Along with the pre-participation forms, please send a copy of sickle cell trait screening and all immunization records.
-If you have had a history of any injuries, accidents, illnesses, cardiac conditions or surgeries that have kept you from participating in your sport, please provide us with a written letter of final clearance signed by the treating physician.
-This will expedite your physical examination, otherwise, clearance may be delayed.
+The Student Health Center requires that all immunizations are up to date, including tetanus and pertussis.
+Please include a copy of your immunizations records showing all records are up to date.
+For further information, go to http://studenthealth.sa.ucsb.edu .
+Also, if you have a history of injuries, accidents, illnesses, cardiac conditions or surgeries that have kept you from participating in your sport, please provide us with a written letter of final clearance signed by the treating physician.
+Please make sure this is also noted in ATS.

-Leroy Heu, M.A., A.T.C.
+Leroy Heu, M.A., ATC

-Head Athletic Trainer
+Assistant Athletic Director/Head Athletic Trainer